Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to recommend a solution for accessing the secrets stored in the key vault during deployments.
 The solution must use the principle of least privilege.

 What should you include in the recommendation?
-To answer, drag the appropriate con¬gurations to the correct targets.
-Each con¬guration may be used once, more than once, or not at all.
+To answer, drag the appropriate configurations to the correct targets.
+Each configuration may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.